Skip to content

 Self-Care for your Soul

-Spend a little time getting to know God better — who He is, what He’s like, how He feels about us, and how He acts toward His creation.
-Pray through these verses, asking God where to grow from here.
+Spend a little time getting to know God better: who He is, what He’s like, how He feels about us, and how He acts toward His creation.
+Sabbath rest helps us discover the peace only found when we trust in God's presence.